-1. Complete the degree courses as specified within and in accordance with the individualized degree evaluation provided to the Amridge University student during the admissions

-- 2. Have a cumulative GPA of 3.0; - 3.
+- Complete the degree courses as specified within and in accordance with the individualized degree evaluation provided to the Amridge University student during the admissions process.
+The individualized degree evaluation will be completed and given to the student as soon as copies of all pertinent college and university transcripts are received by the admissions office.
+A minimum of 39 semester hours for the PhD Degree must be earned at Amridge University; - 2.
+Have a cumulative GPA of 3.0; - 3.
 Complete each of the dissertation milestones; - 4.
 Complete an Amridge University Degree Completion Application available from the University's MYAMRIDGE PORTAL.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student's records to make sure that all courses, programs, and respective graduation requirements have been met.
-Students having any questions regarding the Degree Completion Application should contact the Registrar's Office; - 5.
-Be current on all tuition and fees owed to the University.
+Students having any questions regarding the Degree Completion Application should contact the Registrar's Office;

+5. Be current on all tuition and fees owed to the University.